FREQUENTLY ASKED QUESTIONS

-Undergraduate students can apply for admission to Hunter College online at www.cuny.edu.
+Undergraduate students can apply for admission to Hunter College online at the the CUNY Admissions page.
 Graduate students can go to: http://www.hunter.cuny.edu/graduateadmissions/applying.
 The "Prospective Students" link on the International Students Office website also provides information about the general admission application process for undergraduate and graduate students.

 What is immunization and how can I remove an "immunization stop" to proceed with my registration?

 All undergraduate and graduate students admitted to CUNY must show proof that they have been vaccinated against the Measles, Mumps and Rubella (MMR) before they can enter a classroom.
 You can remove the "immunization stop" by providing the Hunter College Office of Health Services proof that you have received your vaccinations.

 Are undergraduate international students required to take a CUNY placement exam after they have been admitted to Hunter College?

 Please review the following link for more information about the CUNY placement exam: http://www.cuny.edu/academics/testing/cuny-assessment-tests.html

 Do I have to attend orientation as a newly admitted undergraduate/graduate student?